The Grand Plan

 The Crossing

 As it turned out: the prayers of the frighten New Englanders were answered.
 The French expedition of 1746 was a calamitous failure from beginning to end.
 The main fleet, as we have seen after extensive delays through the spring finally got underway on June 22nd.
 No sooner did they clear the shore, indeed while yet in the Bay of Biscay -- another problem literally blew in.
 A gale struck the flotilla.
 Like all storms, this one in the Bay of Biscay eventually subsided.
 Suffering from storm damage and seasick men, the French officers might have determined to run back into a French port.
 To do so would cause further delay.
 The officers determined to press on sail and keep to their westward course, sailing over the broad Atlantic, fixing their positions as they went.
 Never could they seer a straight course; the winds dictated which way they would go; zig sagging this way and that; worse yet, there would be, at times, no way to be had, at all, as the lines and sails flapped to the rhythm of the rolling seas with not a breath of air to move them along.
 Weeks passed.
 Catch a breeze, here; catch a breeze, there.
 More weeks went by.
 The men were sick; the drinking water putrid; the biscuit buggy; and the contents of the brine barrels gray, smelly and sour.
 Men began to die and their bodies were then stitched into canvas, together with a cannon ball, and the resultant white bag slipped into the deep.
 Over it went; and, the corpse inside, some would say, in a better state than those, who, with vacant eyes, watched the daily ceremony.
 More weeks went by and finally their destination was near as the thin line of Sable Island was spotted.
-Then, suddenly, another more dreadful storm hit the fleet and scattered it.
+Then, suddenly, another more dreadful storm hit the fleet and scattered it.14

 The Arrival At Chebucto

-15 On September 10th, "three ships of the line and a few transports,"16 after having been upon the dreadful sea for three months, limped into Chebucto (Halifax), its intended assembly point.
+This long crossing and two Atlantic storms wrecked both men and ships.
+The men, so full of spirit but three months earlier, at least those who had not been relieved by death, were now exhausted, diseased and infested -- and, were soon to be faced with the shores of an American wilderness.15 On September 10th, "three ships of the line and a few transports,"16 after having been upon the dreadful sea for three months, limped into Chebucto (Halifax), its intended assembly point.
 The men were sick and dying; indeed, their leader, d'Anville, succumbed from the disease which was now sweeping the fleet; he died within six days of having come into Chebucto.17

 Vice-Admiral d'Estournelle18, the second in command, arrived with "four more ships of the line" on the very day that d'Anville died.
 There then followed a sad scene which was played out on a little grassy island in the harbour (George's Island in Halifax Harbour, or, as known by the French, Isle Racket).
 One can just imagine a small group of down trodden French naval officers (d'Estournelle and La Jonquiere being among them) being rowed by a ragged and sick crew of French seamen, with the remains of their shrouded leader, to the shore of this little bleak island in the middle of a huge bleak wilderness.19 This business being done, the officers were soon to gather in the main cabin of the Trident, in order to determine their course of action.
 The date was September the 31st and their was a nip in the air and the fall breezes announced to the experienced northern sailors that not too much time remained to carry out water born operations.